Master of Arts in Pastoral Studies

 Additional Program Requirements

-- The following three non-credit workshops are required: Virtus Training, Issues in Human Sexuality, and Professional Standards.
+- The following three non-credit workshops are required prior to registration for Ministry Practicum: Virtus Training, Issues in Human Sexuality, and Professional Standards.

 - Students must complete a Ministry Practicum such as a semester of supervised ministry, CPE, a summer immersion experience, or previous ministry experience.